-That statute was acknowledged in 1999 when the DNRC created the Powder River Basin Controlled Ground Water Area, which deals specifically with the management of water produced from CBM extraction.
+That statute was acknowledged in 1999 when the DNRC created the Powder River Basin Controlled Ground Water Area, which deals specifically with the management of water produced from CBM extraction.100

 The order states that water levels in targeted aquifers could be reduced near project areas for long periods of time in an area where water is scarce.
-It also called for extended monitoring of ground water data.95 http://www.mbmg.mtech.edu/pdf-open-files/mbmg578-2008AnnuallReportFinal.pdf
+It also called for extended monitoring of ground water data.101

 However, the order said that the extraction of water, though necessary to obtain the CBM, is not a "desired product of the operation" and therefore is not a beneficial use, subject to permitting from the DNRC.
 But, reflecting the law, the order said that the DNRC could petition the MBOGC for hearings on matters of CBM development that could affect existing water rights.
-96
+102